redshaderobotics/scratch3.0-linux/README.md

 # Scratch Desktop 3.0 Offline Editor for Linux
-As the offline version of Scratch 3.0 is not supported for the linux, this is the rebuild of the scratch desktop for debian based GNU Linux distributions like Ubuntu or Debian.
+As the offline version of Scratch 3.0 is not supported for the linux, this is the rebuild of the scratch desktop for debian based GNU Linux distributions like Ubuntu or Debian and for RPM based distributions like Fedore and OpenSUSE.
 Tested working without any issues.

 ## Installation
 Go to https://github.com/redshaderobotics/scratch3.0-linux/releases